notvolks/SulfurAI-1.3/README.md

 ## ❓ What is SulfurAI ❓

-> _SulfurAI is a Local Analytical Model that anylyses text input to find user preference & info from a small dataset , designed to run in the background of an application or website._
+> _SulfurAI is a Local Analytical Model that analyses text input to find user preference & info from a small dataset , designed to run in the background of an application or website._

 ## 🤔 How do i use SulfurAI 🤔